aripalo/vegas-credentials/README.md

 This tool caches temporary session credentials to disk.
 In the background it uses [`dgraph-io/badger`](https://github.com/dgraph-io/badger/) which is a fast SSD-optimized key-value store for Go and importantly supports Time-to-Live attributes for data (useful for temporary session credential expiration).

 The data is stored into the key-value store with `AES-256-CTR` encryption.
 The encryption secret is derived from the environment (system boot time, hostname and user UID).
 So this is not a 100% secure setup, but it's slightly “better” compared to what [`broamski/aws-mfa`](https://github.com/broamski/aws-mfa) does or how AWS CLI caches to `~/.aws/cli/cache`: At least it provides “security by obscurity” solution against rogue scripts that might try to steal your credentials.
-And then again, it's only caching **_temporary_** session credentials.
+And then again, it's only caching **_temporary_** session credentials – which you should aim to keep short-lived!

 Reason why it caches temporary session credentials in the first place is to create a better user experience with AWS tools that don't support temporary session credential caching with assumed roles.